lcolladotor/lcolladotorsource/content/publication/preprint_kira_wgbs/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*bioRxiv*"
+publication: "*Nature Communications*"
-publication_short: ""
+publication_short: "Nat Commun"

-abstract: DNA methylation (DNAm) regulates gene expression and may represent gene-environment interactions.
-Using whole genome bisulfite sequencing, we surveyed DNAm in a large sample (n=344) of human brain tissues.
-We identify widespread genetic influence on local methylation levels throughout the genome, with 76% of SNPs and 38% of CpGs being part of methylation quantitative trait loci (meQTLs).
-These associations can further be clustered into regions that are differentially methylated by a given SNP, highlighting putative functional regions that explain much of the heritability associated with risk loci.
-Furthermore, some CpH sites associated with genetic variation.
-We have established a comprehensive, single base resolution view of association between genetic variation and genomic methylation, and implicate schizophrenia GWAS-associated variants as influencing the epigenetic plasticity of the brain.
+abstract: DNA methylation (DNAm) is an epigenetic regulator of gene expression and a hallmark of gene-environment interaction.
+Using whole-genome bisulfite sequencing, we have surveyed DNAm in 344 samples of human postmortem brain tissue from neurotypical subjects and individuals with schizophrenia.
+We identify genetic influence on local methylation levels throughout the genome, both at CpG sites and CpH sites, with 86% of SNPs and 55% of CpGs being part of methylation quantitative trait loci (meQTLs).
+These associations can further be clustered into regions that are differentially methylated by a given SNP, highlighting the genes and regions with which these loci are epigenetically associated.
+These findings can be used to better characterize schizophrenia GWAS-identified variants as epigenetic risk variants.
+Regions differentially methylated by schizophrenia risk-SNPs explain much of the heritability associated with risk loci, despite covering only a fraction of the genomic space.
+We provide a comprehensive, single base resolution view of association between genetic variation and genomic methylation, and implicate schizophrenia GWAS-associated variants as influencing the epigenetic plasticity of the brain.

 # Summary.
 An optional shortened abstract.
 summary: